 - Most programming languages can be used with Redis

 This was just a short overview about the Redis universe.
 Stay tuned for more detailed blog articles in the coming weeks.

 Looking for a job where you can work with cutting edge technology on a daily basis?
-We’re currently hiring Linux Systems Engineers in Karlsruhe, Pforzheim, Munich, Cologne and Hamburg!
+We’re currently hiring Linux Systems Engineers (m/w/d) and more in Karlsruhe, Pforzheim, Munich, Cologne and Hamburg!